Mariposas-Inteligentes/cplusplus_transpiler/README.md

 And `[debug]` corresponds to an optional parameter, if set to the string `"debug"` it will print out PLY's debbuging mecanisms.

+The generated code will be in `output/main.cpp`.

+To compile the generated code, run the following command in the `output` directory:

+    g++ -o transpiled_code main.cpp

+Then, to execute it, run the following command in the `output` directory:

+    ./transpiled_code

 ### **Execution example**

 An execution example can be done with the file [test_valid_case.py](src/tests/transpiler_test_files/test_principal_cases.py)